rA3ka/dstack-examples/webshell/README.md

 ### 2. Update the CVM Configuration

-Update the CVM with the updated `docker-compose.yaml` to include the `ttyd` service in PHALA Cloud.
+Update the CVM with the updated `docker-compose.yaml` to include the `ttyd` service in Dstack or Phala Cloud.
 This operation will restart the CVM.

 ### 3. Access the Webshell Endpoint